marafiq/adnanrafiq/blog/2022-01-14-tuples-in-csharp-10-and-memory-mental-model-in-dot-net/index.md

 :::caution

 Do not trust `StopWatch` at all times for benchmark, regardless of margin of difference in performance.
+If you insist on using StopWatch, then make sure to consider cold start, enough iterations, and remove outliers.
 Do not ever trust `DateTime`.
-Do fully understand the difference I recommend reading this [Pro .NET Benchmarking](https://link.springer.com/book/10.1007/978-1-4842-4941-3).
+To fully understand the difference I recommend reading this [Pro .NET Benchmarking](https://link.springer.com/book/10.1007/978-1-4842-4941-3).

 :::
 ## Feedback